Chilla Wilson

-Charles 'Chilla' Roy Wilson (4 May 1931 – 2 September 2016) was an Australian national representative rugby union flanker and national captain.
+Charles "Chilla" Roy Wilson (4 May 1931 – 2 September 2016) was an Australian national representative rugby union flanker and national captain.
 He was tour manager on a number of Wallaby international tours of the 1980s including the 1984 Wallaby Grand Slam tour of the British Isles.

 Family and early life

 Wilson was born at Ashgrove in Queensland.
 He attended Marist College Ashgrove initially (which was evacuated to Eagle Heights at Mt.
 Tamborine in the wartime years between 1942 and 1944) and then Brisbane Grammar School where he played schoolboy rugby.
 Wilson continued playing at the University of Queensland, while he pursued his medical studies.
 His older brother Dr Fergus Wilson, who later became an orthopaedic surgeon, was also involved with rugby at the university and later coached various teams.

 Playing career

 While playing for University, Wilson won the Brisbane Premiership five times.
 He was first selected to represent Queensland against a touring side in 1952 and then again four years later when a South African side was visiting.

 After completing his medical training at the Mater Hospital in Brisbane, he joined the army as a Medical Officer for two years.
 It was while playing for the army rugby team that he was selected for Australia.
 Wilson made his international debut in 1957, starting as a flanker for the Wallabies against the All Blacks in Sydney, and although he was the incumbent Queensland state captain he was not selected for the 1957–58 Australia rugby union tour of Britain, Ireland and France.

 In 1958 with Wilson as captain, Queensland beat New South Wales in the interstate series for only the second time since the war and Wilson was rewarded with the national captaincy of the 1958 Wallabies to tour New Zealand.
 Wilson captained Australia in 11 of 13 games played including three Tests.
 Although Australia won the second Test the final tour record had the Wallabies winning only six games of thirteen games and drawing one.

 Wilson made a further state appearance against the visiting British & Irish Lions in 1959 but this would be his last representative game in Australia.
 All told he played for Australia twelve times, four of which were Tests and captained the side in eleven of those appearances.

-In the early 1960s Chilla Wilson undertook post-graduate studies in England and Scotland and played with the Edinburgh Wanderers.
+In the early 1960s Wilson undertook post-graduate studies in England and Scotland and played with the Edinburgh Wanderers.
 In 1963 & '64 he was selected in a London Counties side who played against the visiting All Blacks.